AkashSDas/mone/src/contents/return_on_equity_in_depth.md

 ---

-ROEis a measure of financial performance. `ROE = net income / shareholders equity` (both net income & shareholder's equity has to be positive).
+ROE is a measure of financial performance. `ROE = net income / shareholders equity` (both net income & shareholder's equity has to be positive).
 Because `shareholders' equity = company’s assets - its debt` therefore ROE is considered the `return on net assets`.
 ROE is considered a measure of the profitability of a corporation in relation to stockholders’ equity.

 Whether an ROE is considered satisfactory will depend on what is normal for the industry or company peers.